AIMTRON ELECTRONICS

 Aimtron's 3-Layer Response

 • 01.
 US Manufacturing Footprint: Customers want "Indian price, shipped from Chicago."
-Texas + Illinois (ICS) fulfils US orders fully tariff-neutral.
+Texas + Illinois (AIC) fulfils US orders fully tariff-neutral.

 • 03.
-India as Design + Production Hub: Three China-to-India transfer projects signed (~$5M over 3 years).
+India as Design + Production Hub: China-to-India transfer projects signed (~$5M over 3 years).

 • 04.
-ICS Acquisition Explicitly Tariff-Driven: Structured explicitly as a tariff risk mitigant, not just a growth story.
+AIC Acquisition Explicitly Tariff-Driven: Structured as a tariff risk mitigant, not just a growth story.

 05 • STRATEGIC LEAP